 Our project is launched to heal clear cuts in the Southern Carpathian Mountains of Romania.

-We supported the salary of a ranger for 6 months as part of a rewilding project voted for by our members.
+We supported the salary of a ranger for 6 months as part of a rewilding project.

 We planted our biggest batch of trees to date, a total of 20,000 Norway spruce and European beech saplings.